-The last mission of the second week in The World Ends with You is ever-so-slightly inconsistent with the missions issued earlier in the week.
+The last mission of the second week in The World Ends with You is ever-so-slightly inconsistent with the missions issued earlier in the week, as this one did not have any math-related puns in the message.
 Neku and Joshua notice this, but as it's still an official mission and the alternative is being erased, they do it anyway.
 Turns out it wasn't issued by the Game Master, but by the Conductor, who had decided the GM had gone rogue and needed to be eliminated.

 Faye: No mother, the peaches are definitely not ripe.